-This section identifies the objective, methods and targets to address the issue of managing recyclable materials diverted from disposal to landfill.
+This section identifies the objective and methods to address the issue of managing recyclable materials diverted from disposal to landfill.

-Recyclable materials include paper, cardboard, glass, plastics, shrink wrap, tins and aluminium cans.
-The diversion and reuse of recyclable material has many benefits, including reducing the quantity of waste to be disposed of by the householder, reducing the need for landfill space, and converting/reusing recyclable material to valuable end products.
+Recyclable materials include paper, cardboard, glass, plastics, tins and aluminium cans.
+The diversion and re-use of recyclable material have many benefits, including reducing the quantity of waste to be disposed of by the householder, reducing the need for landfill space, and converting/reusing recyclable material to valuable end products.